ldab/KXTJ3-1057/README.md

 ## Non-Activity Duration

-Interrupt non-activity duration to *reset* the interrupt pin is a function of events and Sample Rate:
+Interrupt non-activity duration to *reset* the interrupt pin is a function of events and Sample Rate.

+As with Interrupt Duration, please note that only Sample Rates up to 100 Hz are supported.

+If the IMU is set to a Sample Rate greater than 100 Hz, Non-Activity Duration will use 100 Hz for its calculation.

 > This value can be anything from 1 to 255